 Because of the better mobile hardware integration adaptability, native apps use the device’s hardware features to the maximum like microphone, camera, GPS, contacts, and others.

 As native apps are made for a particular platform, they provide a way better and enhanced UI/UX experience to the users.
-Also, by maintaining the aspect ratio, native apps also ensure to provide high-quality visuals.
+Also, by maintaining the aspect ratio, native apps ensure to provide high-quality visuals.

 Commanding over the size, orientation, and resolution, native apps offer enhanced user experience resulting in higher customer satisfaction.

-Native apps can also work offline as per nature and build of the application.
-Due to the no internet connectivity workable development, native apps appeal more to the app investors as they will be getting nonstop interaction from the real users.
+Native apps can also work offline as per the nature and build of the application.
+Due to the no internet connectivity workable development, native apps appeal more to the app investors as they will be getting nonstop interaction from real users.